-(A) Is registered as a business entity in good standing; and
+(A) Is registered as a business entity in good standing with the Arkansas Secretary of State; and

 (B) Has its principal place of business in Arkansas;

-(2) “Matching grant” means a discretionary grant of up to fifty percent (50%) of the amount of a federal Small Business Innovation Research grant for each approved matching grant application;
+(2) “Matching grant” means a discretionary grant of up to fifty percent (50%) of the amount of a federal Small Business Innovation Research or federal Small Business Technology Transfer grant for each approved matching grant application;

 (3) “Principal investigator/project manager” means the primary individual designated by an eligible business to provide the scientific and technical direction to a project supported by a matching grant;

-(4) “Principal place of business” means the physical location in this state where the eligible business maintains its principal business office; and
+(4) “Principal business office” means a facility or portion of a facility where the majority of an eligible business’s financial, human resources, engineering, legal, strategic planning, information technology, corporate communications, marketing, or other headquarters-related functions are effectuated on either a regional basis or a national basis under the direction of principal executive officers, including, without limitation, chief executive officers, chief operating officers, chief financial officers, or other senior-level officers based at the facility; and

-(5) “Small Business Innovation Research Program” means the federal program administered by the United States Small Business Administration according to regulations adopted pursuant to 15 U.S.C. § 638, as it existed on October 1, 2016, which provides funds for Phase I and Phase II Small Business Innovation Research grants through participating federal agencies.
+(5) “Principal place of business” means the physical location in this state where the eligible business maintains its principal business office.

 15 CAR § 141-103.
 Eligibility.

 (a) Applicants.
-To be eligible to receive Arkansas Small Business Innovation Research Matching Grant Program funding, applicants shall:
+To be eligible to receive Arkansas Small Business Innovation Research or Small Business Technology Transfer Matching Grant Program funding, applicants shall:

-(1) Submit a completed signed application, under forms provided by the Division of Science and Technology of the Arkansas Economic Development Commission;
+(1) Submit a completed signed application, under forms provided by the Arkansas Economic Development Commission;

 (2) Meet the definition of “eligible business”; and